Master Panel Guide¶

 What It Does¶

-The Stop All button immediately stops every playing pattern across all cards.
+The Stop All button immediately stops every playing pattern across all panels.

 When to Use¶